Shaina-08/pdf-ai-extractor/README.md

 ## Troubleshooting

-- **"No file uploaded"** - Make sure you're uploading a PDF/TXT file
+- **"No file uploaded"** - Make sure you're uploading a PDF file
 - **"Failed to analyze document with AI"** - Check your Gemini API key and quota
-- **"File must be a PDF/TXT"** - Only PDF/TXT files are supported
+- **"File must be a PDF"** - Only PDF files are supported
-- **"File size must be less than 10MB"** - Reduce file size or compress the PDF/TXT
+- **"File size must be less than 10MB"** - Reduce file size or compress the PDF

 ## License